Classic Boxer Shorts

 Types Of Fly Opening.

-Most boxer shorts are made with an all round, continuous elasticated waistband, and an open fly design.
+Most modern boxer shorts are made with an all round, continuous elasticated waistband, and an open fly design.
 Some styles will have a single button in the centre of the fly.
 Some will have a concealed fly with a hidden button.
 Some will have no fly at all.

 The fly opening normally follows the centre front line, but sometimes it may have a wider front opening